chochodev/Riot-HTML-CSS-signup-page/README.md

 # Riot-HTML-CSS-signup-page

-This is just the sign up page clone of riot game
+* This is just the sign up page clone of riot game.
+* It does nothing